peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

-* `lin` (Type: Array.&lt;number>)<br>A three- or four-element vector giving the red, green, and blue components, in that order, of a linear RGB color.
+* `lin` (Type: Array.&lt;number>)<br>A three- or four-element vector giving the red, green, and blue components, in that order, of a linearized RGB color.
 The alpha component is either the fourth element in the case of a four-element vector, or 1.0 in the case of a three-element vector.
 Each element in the vector ranges from 0 through 1.

 #### Return Value